Xon77/Live4Bubbles/README.md

 - Integration with MIDI controllers for hands-on control.

 **Parameter Management:**
-- Speed of the pattern or the sound, duration and legato
+- Speed of the pattern or the sound, duration and legato,
-- Sound folder and buffer selection for quick navigation through sound libraries during performance
+- Sound folder and buffer selection for quick navigation through sound libraries during performance,
-- Filter & Database of Effects on the sound and the patterns with multiple parameter controls
+- Filter & Database of Effects on the sound and the patterns with multiple parameter controls,
-- Spatial positioning and orbit management
+- Spatial positioning and orbit management.

 ---